 Demographics & Population

-Between the 2006 and 2011 censuses, Kimberley's population grew 8.4%.
-Over the same time frame the population of kids aged 0 - 4 grew 54%.
+Between the 2011 and 2016 federal censuses, Kimberley's population grew by 11.8%.
 Population growth is projected to continue in Kimberley and the surrounding area, according to B.C.
 Stats.
 About 1,000 additional residents are expected over the next 15 years.